duncan19/pizza-project-/README.md

 ## Technologies Used

-_This software uses HTML CSS Bootstrap jQuery and Java Script_
+_This software uses HTML CSS Bootstrap jQuery and JavaScript_

 ### License